EnmanuelMateo/EnmanuelMateo/README.md

  - Querying and optimizing data using SQL and Snowflake.

- - Building interactive dashboards and reports in Power BI and Tableau.
+ - Building interactive dashboards and reports in Power BI.

- - Cleaning, transforming, and analyzing data with Python and Dbver.
+ - Cleaning, transforming, and analyzing data with Python and SQL.

  - Designing efficient data models and implementing ETL processes for analytics.